facebookincubator/submitit/docs/structure.md

  - `Checkpointable`: base class implementing a very basic example of checkpointing (`checkpoint` method).
 More on this on the Checkpointing section.
  - `FunctionSequence`: A function that computes sequentially the output of other functions.
 This can be used to compute several independent results sequentially on a unique job, and it implements checkpointing for free.
+ - `RsyncSnapshot`: A context manager that creates a snapshot of the git repository that the script lives in when creating the snapshot.
+This is useful for ensuring that remote jobs that get launched don't accidentally pick up unintended local changes.

 ### DelayedSubmission